benisntfunny/SarahSlackBot/README.md

 <!-- @format -->

-# Sarah Backend
+# Sarah

-Acts as a Slack Bot and Custom SFMC Content Block backend service.
-Runs in AWS using Lambda, S3, API Gateway, DynamoDB, and SSM
+A Slack Bot Runs in AWS using Lambda, S3, API Gateway, DynamoDB, and SSM

 ## Software/Service Prerequisites